FarronF/limerick-council-meetings/meetings/2022/10/24-Monthly Meeting of Metropolitan District of Limerick/Draft Minutes - Meeting of the Metropolitan District of Limerick - 19th September 2022.md

 feasibility and an options report to determine the most beneficial layout and cross section

 for Roxboro Road.
-A consultant will be engaged in the coming weeks.--- 15
+A consultant will be engaged in the coming weeks.
+---
+15

 31. **Notice of Motion submitted by Councillor S. Kiely**